 The next American release was on The Beatles' first official compact disc, which was the original British "Please Please Me" album.
 This long awaited CD came out on February 26th, 1987 in mono only, therefore the original superior mono mix was available in the US again.
 The remastered stereo version was released on September 9th, 2009.

 The next US release of the song was on the album “Anthology 1,” which came out on November 21st, 1995.
 This highly anticipated double CD, which accompanied their ABC television specials, contained unreleased recordings from 1958 through 1964 covering their formative years through the initial surge of Beatlemania.
-The version of “Boys” released on this album comes from a studio recording done at IBC Studios in London done for them to lip sync to on a BBC television special “Around The Beatles,” although this song never made it on that British program.
+The version of “Boys” released on this album comes from a studio recording made at IBC Studios in London done for them to lip sync to on the BBC television special “Around The Beatles,” although this song wasn't broadcast on that British program.

 On November 11th, 2013, the album "On Air - Live At The BBC Volume 2" was released, which features the same version of "Boys" as included on the "Baby It's You" EP mentioned above.
 Also released around this time were two limited edition samplers used for promotion of this album, one being a five-song sampler and the other a fourteen-song sampler.
 This BBC recorded version of "Boys" appeared on both of these rare releases.